 A short while later as well as counting the Crusty Cobs on the shelves (always at 4pm), the supermarket also started counting the number of Crusty Cobs actually sold at the tills during the day.
 Now Andy also got praised if lots of Crusty Cobs were sold.

 So Andy adapted.
-As well as sticking the Crusty Cob labels on the Crusty Cobs, he also printed extra Crusty Cob labels and stuck them on some Soft Rolls.
+As well as sticking the Crusty Cob labels on the Crusty Cobs, he also printed extra Crusty Cob labels and stuck them on some Soft Rolls (same price).
 After all, who looks at the labels?
 So Crusty Cob sales, as recorded at the tills, were always very good.
 The number of Crusty Cobs actually bought by customers was somewhat less.

 So Andy adapted.
 He baked less Soft Rolls, labelled them correctly, and put the extra Crusty Cob labels on the French Sticks.
 Customers wanting Soft Rolls, at any time, were often disappointed.